NOC-MSM/intake-catalogs/README.md

 ```

 ## Cookbook
-See the [cookbook](./cookbook) folder for a collection of recipes to open datasets.
+Check out the [cookbook](./cookbook) folder for a collection of [https://nbviewer.jupyter.org/github/NOC-MSM/intake-catalogs/tree/master/cookbook/](recipes) to open datasets.